-The Compensation Committee authorized, and executive management will implement, the following increased base salaries for our named executive officers effective March 1, 2013.
+The Compensation Committee authorized, and executive management will implement, the following base salaries for our named executive officers effective March 1, 2014:

-Effective March 1, 2013 Current Salary
+Effective March 1, 2014 Current Salary

 Rene R. Joyce \$ 560,000 \$ 560,000

-Joe Bob Perkins 525,000 480,000
+Joe Bob Perkins 560,000 525,000

-James W. Whalen 480,000 480,000
+James W. Whalen 430,000 480,000

-Michael A. Heim 485,000 460,000
+Michael A. Heim 535,000 485,000

-Matthew J. Meloy 325,000 275,000
+Matthew J. Meloy 375,000 325,000

-Mr. Joyce and Mr. Whalen did not receive base salary increases for 2013 at their request.
-The Compensation Committee authorized base salary increases for the other named executive officers in order to more closely align the total direct compensation of these individuals with the total direct compensation provided to similarly situated executives at companies within our Peer Group, adjusted for company size and to reflect professional growth and the assumption of additional responsibilities.
-The analysis provided to the Compensation Committee by the Compensation Consultant indicates that the 2013 total target direct compensation of our Chief Executive Officer remains more than 25% below the competitive amount suggested by the market trend line that was developed through regression analysis of Peer Group pay programs.
+Mr. Joyce did not receive a base salary increase for 2014 at his request and Mr. Whalen's base salary was reduced approximately 10% at his request to reflect a reduced work schedule in 2014.
+The Compensation Committee authorized base salary increases for other named executive officers along with adjustments in annual cash bonus incentive targets and grant date fair values of long-term equity incentive awards in order to align the total direct compensation provided to similarly situated executives at companies within our 2014 Peer Group, adjusted for company size, and to reflect professional growth and the assumption of additional responsibilities.